grumpyjames/limits_of_tda/README.md

 * Attempt to 'fill' as many orders as possible
-* For each order that is filled, a call to a new OutboundEvents function `onOrderFilled(int accountId, int orderId, int amount)` should be made
+* For each order that is filled, a call to a new OutboundEvents function `OnOrderFilled(int accountId, int orderId, int amount)` should be made
 * Fully filled orders should be removed from the system (so if another wholesale order arrived, they won't get filled twice)